Adding a WiFi signal to a device that only has an Ethernet port can be done with an adapter that converts the signal to wireless.

 An Ethernet-to-wireless adapter can add WiFi to any device that has an Ethernet port.

-This makes them ideal in many scenarios from connecting an old Xbox 360 to use WiFi, to upgrading the WiFi on an Android TV box.
+This makes them ideal in many scenarios, from connecting an old Xbox 360 to using a WiFi hot spot to upgrading the WiFi on an Android TV box.

-For example, an Xbox 360 with no built-in WiFi can have wireless added and connect to the Ethernet port.
+For example, an Xbox 360 with no built-in WiFi can have wireless added which is connected to the Ethernet port.